Future

 You might wonder: alright, but how does all this electronic waste affect us and why should I care?

 The answer is more simple than you might think: for one, when burned, this e-waste (as it’s called) emits toxic gases, while other common hazardous substances like arsenic, can be found in LED lights, lithium from rechargeable Li-On batteries and lead, usually found in batteries and CRT screens, are all contents of the devices we bin.
-And that’s just a few off the top of my head.
+And that’s just the tip of the iceberg.

 RIGHT TO REPAIR MOVEMENT